dotnet/runtimelab/docs/workflow/building/coreclr/nativeaot.md

 `$repo_root` is the root of your clone of the repo.

+By default test suite running, cleanup built Native AOT images and response files if ILC does not crashed.
+If you want to keep these files after test run, set the following environment variables:

+* CLRTestNoCleanup=1

 For more advanced scenarios, look for at [Building Test Subsets](../../testing/coreclr/windows-test-instructions.md#building-test-subsets) and [Generating Core_Root](../../testing/coreclr/windows-test-instructions.md#generating-core_root)

 ## Design Documentation